pmajor74/yolo_training_tools/README.md

 python Yolo_TrainerTools.py
 ```

-2. The application opens with six tabs.
+2. The application opens with eight tabs.
 Start with **Model Management** to load a model, or begin creating a dataset in **Dataset Editor**.

 3. For your first project:
    - Create a new dataset in Dataset Editor